Zeynalabdin Taghiyev: Philanthropic work

 Taghiyev also allocated 11,000 roubles for the construction of the head office for the Muslim Benevolent Society in Saint Petersburg; 3,000 roubles for the education of Armenian orphans; 5,000 for the St. Nina's School for Girls in Baku; 10,000 roubles for the construction of the Alexander Nevsky Cathedral in Baku; tens of thousands of roubles for the construction and repair of mosques and madrasas throughout Russia and Persia., etc.

+Haji Zeynalabdin Taghiyev, often called the "Father of the Nation," was an illiterate man from a poor background who became one of the most frequently mentioned figures of his time.
+Despite his lack of formal education, he amassed significant wealth in the oil industry, starting his business in 1873.
+After years of perseverance, he struck oil in Bibi Heybat, which led to his rise as a prominent oil baron.
+Eventually, Taghiyev sold his company to the British firm Oleum for an estimated 20 million rubles in 1897, while maintaining a seat on the board.

+Known for his foresight, Taghiyev reinvested his oil profits into non-oil sectors such as textiles, shipping, and real estate.
+His textile factory, designed with worker accommodations, was unique for its time.
+Additionally, he co-founded the Baku Trade Bank and built one of the largest mills in Azerbaijan.

+Taghiyev was deeply committed to public service and philanthropy, particularly in education.
+He funded the construction of schools, including the first school for Muslim girls in the Caucasus, which he named after Empress Alexandra Fedorovna.
+His contributions earned him recognition from both Russian royalty and the Azerbaijani people.
+He also provided scholarships for Azerbaijani students to study abroad, many of whom went on to become notable figures.

 In the 19th century, the territory of modern Pakistan was occupied by British troops.
-It became a part of British India.
-At the beginning of the 20th century, when the independence movement was on the rise, a pandemic of plague broke out.
+It became a part of the British Empire.
+At the beginning of the 20th century, when the independence movement against British rule was on the rise, a pandemic of plague broke out.
 Experts say that there are two clinical varieties of plague - bubonic and pneumonic.
 A flea bite may cause the first one, while the second one is a severe version of bubonic plague.
 The worst thing is that pneumonic plague spreads like a flu and has 100% mortality rate.
 Over 100 thousand people died from the rapidly spreading deadly disease.
 It was possible to defeat this disease only by vaccinating those who had not yet fallen ill.
 And that' when Hajji Zeynalabdin Taghiyev bought and sent over 300 thousand ampoules of vaccine to Pakistan, which played a major role in the victory over this deadly disease.
+He also sent funds to help free Pakistan from British rule.
 In 1947, after Pakistan gained independence, this fact was included in the training manual of Pakistan, and since then the Pakistani people consider Azerbaijan a fraternal state and fully support Baku's position on the Karabakh settlement.